-Here are our picks for 7 of the best fitness trackers for cyclists.
+In this post with videos, we present our picks for 7 of the best fitness trackers for cyclists.
+All of them are also excellent fitness trackers for a wide range of activities.
 All of these fitness trackers offer excellent ways to track your bike rides and a range of other health stats, plus offer other fitness and health features as well.
 Tracking your bike rides is one of the best ways to improve your health, because tracking motivates you to ride your bike more.
 It also enables you to monitor your progress, which can be extremely motivating.

 With a battery life of six days, the Fitbit Versa 2 sets you up for trouble-free, uninterrupted tracking of your bike rides.
 The Fitbit Versa 2 comes with connected GPS, which piggybacks off of the GPS on your phone to provide detailed tracking metrics for your bike rides.